-China Interbank Bond Market ("CIBM") is the over-the-counter market for bonds issued and traded in mainland China.
+China interbank Bond Market ("CIBM") is the over-the-counter market for bonds issued and traded in mainland China.
 A new scheme was launched in 2016 to open up CIBM to eligible foreign institutional investors to access onshore bonds directly ("CIBM Direct Access Program").
 Under this scheme, foreign institutions can trade bonds directly through onshore settlement agents (i.e. banks) in mainland China.
-Unlike QFII and RQFII, there are no specific quota limits imposed on the foreign institutional investor.
+There are no specific quota limits imposed on the foreign institutional investor.

-Participation in the CIBM by foreign institutional investors (such as a Fund) is governed by rules and regulations as promulgated by the Mainland Chinese authorities, i.e., the People's Bank of China ("PBOC") and the State Administration of Foreign Exchange ("SAFE").
+Participation in the CIBM by foreign institutional investors (such as the Fund) is governed by rules and regulations as promulgated by the Mainland Chinese authorities, i.e., the People's Bank of China ("PBOC") and the State Administration of Foreign Exchange ("SAFE").
 Such rules and regulations may be amended from time to time and include (but are not limited to):

-- (a) the "Announcement (2016) No 3" issued by the PBOC on 24 February 2016; - (b) the "Implementation Rules for Filing by Foreign Institutional Investors for Investment in Interbank Bond Markets" issued by the Shanghai Head Office of PBOC on 27 May 2016; - (c) the "Circular concerning the Foreign Institutional Investors' Investment in Interbank bond market in relation to foreign currency control" issued by SAFE on 27 May 2016; and - (d) any other applicable regulations promulgated by the relevant authorities.
+(a) the "Implementation Rules for Filing by Foreign Institutional Investors for Investment in Interbank Bond Markets" issued by the Shanghai Head Office of PBOC on 27 May 2016;

+(b) the "Circular concerning the Foreign Institutional Investors' Investment in Interbank bond market in relation to foreign currency control" issued by SAFE on 27 May 2016; and

+(c) the "Announcement on Matters concerning Filing Management by Foreign Investors for Investment in China Interbank Bond Markets" (關於境外投資者進入中國銀 行間債券市場備案管理有關事項的公告)" issued by the Shanghai Head Office of PBOC on 19 June 2018; and

+(d) any other applicable regulations promulgated by the relevant authorities.
 Under the prevailing regulations in mainland China, foreign institutional investors who wish to invest directly in the CIBM may do so via an onshore settlement agent, who will be responsible for making the relevant filings and account opening with the relevant authorities.
-There is no quota limitation but filing with the Shanghai Head Office of PBOC in respect of an investor's anticipated investment size has to be made.

-In terms of fund remittance and repatriation, foreign investors (such as a Fund) may remit investment principal in RMB or foreign currency into Mainland China for investing in the CIBM.
-An investor will need to remit investment principal matching at least 50% of its anticipated investment size within nine months after the completion of filing with the Shanghai Head Office of PBOC, or else an updated filing will need to be made through the onshore settlement agent.
-Where a Fund repatriates funds out of mainland China, the ratio of RMB to foreign currency ("Currency Ratio") should generally match the original Currency Ratio when the investment principal was remitted into Mainland China, with a maximum permissible deviation of 10%.

-Please note that the relevant rules governing the CIBM Direct Access Program will generally apply to investments in CIBM under the RQFII Quota by reference (to the extent applicable), so the risks below are generally relevant to a Fund's investment in CIBM, either through the CIBM Direct Access Program or any RQFII Quota.
+In terms of fund remittance and repatriation, foreign investors (such as the Fund) may remit investment principal in RMB or foreign currency into Mainland China for investing in the CIBM.
+For repatriation, where a Fund repatriates funds out of mainland China, the ratio of RMB to foreign currency ("Currency Ratio") should generally match the original Currency Ratio when the investment principal was remitted into Mainland China, with a maximum permissible deviation of 10%.
+Please note that the relevant rules governing the CIBM Direct Access Program will generally apply to investments in CIBM through the QFII/RQFII by reference (to the extent applicable), so the risks below are generally relevant to the Fund's investment in CIBM, either through the CIBM Direct Access Program or QFII/RQFII.
+Risk Factors of such securities may be large, and the Fund may therefore incur significant trading and realisation costs and may even suffer losses when selling such investments.
+To the extent that a Fund transacts in the CIBM, the Fund may also be exposed to risks associated with settlement procedures and default of counterparties.
+The counterparty which has entered into a transaction with the Fund may default in its obligation to settle the transaction by delivery of the relevant security or by payment for value.

-Risk Factors

-Market volatility and potential lack of liquidity due to low trading volume of certain debt securities.
-An investment in the CIBM may result in prices of certain debt securities traded on such market fluctuating significantly.
+Market volatility and potential lack of liquidity due to low trading volume of certain debt securities An investment in the CIBM may result in prices of certain debt securities traded on such market fluctuating significantly.
 A Fund investing in such market is therefore subject to liquidity and volatility risks.
-The bid and offer spreads of the prices of such securities may be large, and the Fund may therefore incur significant trading and realisation costs and may even suffer losses when selling such investments.
+The bid and offer spreads of the prices